Agent Tracing for Debugging Multi-Agent AI Systems

 - Opaque Reasoning Paths: Without proper tracing, understanding why an agent made a specific decision is difficult.

-Traditional debugging tools, focused on model training or prompt engineering, fall short in this context (ACM CHI 2025).
-Developers need visibility into the entire agent team, messages exchanged, actions taken, tools used, and state transitions.
+Most AI application debugging platforms, focusing on model training or prompt engineering, fall short in this context (ACM CHI 2025).
+Developers need visibility into the entire agent team, messages exchanged, actions taken, tools used, and state transitions in order to ensure that their AI powered applications are reliable and trustworthy.

 Agent Tracing: Principles and Techniques